flightphp/docs/content/en/learn/templates.md

 Flight provides some basic templating functionality by default.

-If you need more complex templating needs, see the Smarty and Latte examples in the [Custom Views](#custom-views) section.
+Flight allows you to swap out the default view engine simply by registering your own view class.
+Scroll down to see examples of how to use Smarty, Latte, Blade, and more!

-## Default View Engine
+## Built-in View Engine

 To display a view template call the `render` method with the name of the template file and optional template data: